Updated: August 17, 2022

-“Can you please advice me which is the best insurance company in terms of investments?
+“Can you please advise me which is the best insurance company in terms of investments?
 Manulife?
 Sunlife or Philam?
 Thanks.”

-The initial responses where agents and advisors who are sharing why they are the best insurance company, while some gave their opinion and experiences as a client in those companies.
+The initial responses where agents and advisors who are sharing why they are the best insurance company.
+Meanwhile, some gave their opinion and experiences as a client in those companies.

 I decided to give a more lengthy response, which I’m reposting below.

-I’ve edited it a bit for clarity, and emphasized the most important points.
-I hope this can help you in your own concerns regarding this issue.
+I’ve edited it a bit for clarity and emphasized the most important points.
+I hope this can help you with your concerns regarding this issue.